bombchus/z64-music-wiki/docs/basic/overview.md

 </div>

 ## Summary of Music Creation

-placeholder
+To create custom music in *Ocarina of Time* and *Majora's Mask*, you must use a sequence file the audio engine can play back in real-time.
+Sequences are a form of compressed MIDI created by Nintendo for the Nintendo 64.
+Sequences are a set of commands, or instructions, that tell the audio engine what sample files to play, at what pitch, at what time, and how fast to play through the sequence.
+Due to the similarities between MIDI sequences and Nintendo 64 sequences, the most common way to create a sequence for *Ocarina of Time* and *Majora's Mask* is to convert a MIDI song into a sequence using SEQ64.

+There are other ways to create a sequence aside from MIDI; however, using a MIDI sequence is the easiest due to their numerous similarities, and the ability to preview a song.

+!!! info "Is it possible to use MP3 files?"
+    It is not possible to take an MP3 file and play it back in real-time in *Ocarina of Time* and *Majora's Mask*.
+While both *Ocarina of Time* and *Majora's Mask* are capable of "streaming" audio, the only games on the Nintendo 64 known to be capable of MP3 decoding are *Conker's Bad Fur Day* and *Perfect Dark*.

 ## Sequence Limitations
+Below is a list of technical limitations for sequences to be aware of when creating music for *Ocarina of Time* and *Majora's Mask*:

+1. Like MIDI, a sequence can only have up to 16 (0x0F) channels.
+    - Multiple tracks may be assigned to a single channel in MIDI; however, they are subject to the channel limitations sequences have.
-1. Tempo cannot go above a value of 255 (0xFF).
+2. A sequence's tempo cannot go above a value of 255 (0xFF).
     - Because the data that stores tempo information is an 8 bit unsigned integer (u8) value, the tempo command has a limit of 255 (0xFF) for sequences; it cannot go any higher.
-2. Volume cannot go above a value of 255 (0xFF).
+3. A sequence's master, channel, and expression volume cannot go above a value of 255 (0xFF).
     - Because the data that stores volume information is an 8 bit unsigned integer (u8) value, the volume commands have a limit of 255 (0xFF) for sequences; it cannot go any higher.
 In MIDI, the data that stores volume information is a 7 bit unsigned integer value.
 Volume messages have a limit of 127 (0x7F) for MIDI; it cannot go any higher.
-3. Instrument assignments cannot go above a value of 255 (0xFF).
+4. A sequence's instrument assignment values cannot go above a value of 255 (0xFF).
     - Because the data that stores instrument assignment information is an 8 bit unsigned integer (u8) value, the instrument change command has a limit of 255 (0xFF) for sequences; it cannot go any higher.
 In MIDI, the data that stores program assignment information is a 7 bit unsigned integer value.
 Program change messages have a limit of 127 (0x7F) for MIDI; it cannot go any higher.
-3. Channels are polyphonic; however, only a maximum of four voices (played notes) of differing pitches can play within a single channel at any given time.
+5. Like MIDI, channels in a sequence are polyphonic; however, only a maximum of four voices of differing pitches can play within a single channel at any given time.
-4. One pair of *Note On* and *Note Off* messages cannot intersect, or overlap, another pair of *Note On* and *Note Off* messages for a note of the same pitch.[^1]
+6. Like MIDI, one pair of *Note On* and *Note Off* messages cannot intersect, or overlap, another pair of *Note On* and *Note Off* messages for a note of the same pitch in a sequence.
+    - While a DAW may allow stacked notes or overlapped notes without immediate issue, it is invalid to send a second *Note On* message for a note of the same pitch in the same channel before a *Note Off* message is sent for the first *Note On* message.
+In MIDI, a *Note On* message with a velocity of zero is interpreted as a *Note Off* message, and while many DAWs will attempt to properly pair note messages, they will fail.
-5. Delay values cannot go above a value of 32767 (0x7FFF)
+7. A sequence's delay values cannot go above a value of 32767 (0x7FFF)
     - Because the data that stores delay frames is a 16 bit unsigned integer (u16) value, the delay command has a limit of 32767 (0x7FFF) for sequences; it cannot go any higher.
-6. A MIDI marker message cannot intersect a pair of *Note On* and *Note Off* messages.
+8. A MIDI marker message cannot intersect a pair of *Note On* and *Note Off* messages.

-[^1]: While many DAWs allow stacking notes on top of other notes, or overlapping notes without immediate issues, the MIDI standard stresses it is invalid to send a second *Note On* message for a note of the same pitch in the same channel before a *Note Off* message is sent for the first *Note On* message.
-This is because of the way MIDI messages are interpreted, either a pair of *Note On* and *Note Off* messages can be used or a pair of *Note On* messages with the *Note On* message with a velocity of zero acts as a *Note Off* message.
-Many DAWs will attempt to connect the proper *Note On* and *Note Off* messages; however, it will inevitably fail as *Note On* messages can be seen as both *Note On* or *Note Off*.
+    - placeholder

-### Assigning Appropriate MIDI Instruments
+## Assigning Instruments
 In MIDI, instruments are assigned by a control change command using the values 192 (0xC0) to 207 (0xCF).
 Generally only a single instrument can be assigned per channel.
 However, instruments can be swapped at any point using a MIDI program change message.

 MIDI instrument banks using the GM specification normally contain 127 possible instruments with MIDI channel 10 always being reserved for percussion kits, where instead of using a program change to individual drums, it instead changes the entire percussion kit itself with individual drum sounds being assigned to different keys on the virtual MIDI piano (the range of possible samples is from keys 35 to 81).
 Instrument banks in MIDI contain those 127 instruments and percussion kits within a single instrument bank.
 However, in *Ocarina of Time* and *Majora's Mask* there are multiple instrument banks commonly referred to as "audiobanks" or "soundfonts".
 Setting instruments depends entirely on the audiobank used; in vanilla audiobanks there will almost always only be 1 (0x00) to 16 (0x0F) instruments with instrument 126 (0x7E) assigning the sound effects to a channel and instrument 127 (0x7F) assigning the percussion kit to a channel.
 Audiobanks can contain up to 255 (0xFF) instruments that may be assigned to a channel.
 However, instruments 126 (0x7E) and 127 (0x7F) are always reserved for sound effects and percussion kits respectively.